 As you consider lesson plan development you may consider what preconceived notions students bring to the study of western history, how you challenge and complicate student thinking on these subjects, and what innovative approaches can best be employed to encourage students to look at western history in new ways.

 How do you present the North American West to your students and strive to reflect the broad horizons that encompass the histories of the region?
 What teaching strategies are most effective when teaching the American West?
 What primary sources work well in your lessons?

 The lesson plan must include examples of Active Learning and Assessment and be factually correct.
 Include a bibliography of materials and sources used to create the lesson and reference any historical scholarship upon which the lesson is based.

-View and circulate the Redd Center Teaching Award Announcement here, and the Lesson Plan Criteria here.
-Please direct all materials and questions to the chair of the committee, Steven Fountain at firstname.lastname@example.org.
+View and circulate the Redd Center Teaching Award Announcement here, the Lesson Plan Criteria here, and the Lesson Plan Format here.
+Please direct all materials and questions to the chair of the committee, Lindsay Erin Marshall at email@example.com.

 * All applicants for the award consent to the Western History Association and the Charles Redd Center posting winning lessons on their websites and other publications.
 Your work will remain your own and you will be given credit in any digital or print reproductions of your work.

 Pictured above: 2017 Charles Redd Center Teaching Western History Award Winners Porsia Tunzi, Liam Concannon, Helen M. Vassilou, and Kelly Griffith (left to right) accompanied by chair of the Committee on Teaching and Public Education, Mark Johnson (far left), and Brian Q. Cannon, director of the Charles Redd Center at BYU (third from the right).